-Indeed the new national curriculum for PSHE 2020 includes sustainability and the environment.
+Indeed the new national curriculum for PSHE, introduced in 2020, includes sustainability and the environment.
 The PSHE Association (a government-funded body to provide guidance in the teaching of PSHE) in their guide to requirements suggests that for Learning opportunities in Living in the Wider World at Key Stage 1 pupils learn

 About things they can do to help look after their environment.